jescalan/roots/readme.md

 ##### To Do

+- fix command line output for debug mode and compile command
 - add a plugins load flag to app.coffee: no plugins = speed boost
 - implement compression on compile
 - test deploy task, make sure it's playing nice with heroku